Rajdeep1311/cloud-native-monitoring-app/README.md

  ```sh
 docker login
 ```
-Enter your username and password when prompted.
+You can enter your username and password when prompted.

 Push the image to Docker Hub
 ```sh